GoogleCloudPlatform/community/tutorials/cloud-functions-firestore/index.md

 ### Start a new npm app

-If you do not already have a npm project, go ahead and create one. *(in a new directory)*
+If you do not already have an npm project, go ahead and create one. *(in a new directory)*

     npm init